About This Listing

 Bedroom 1 has a full size bed (2 people) and twin sized bunk beds (2 people) with an ensuite full bathroom (4 people total).

 We have other bedrooms for rent using the links above as well.

 Bedroom 2 has a bunk bed with a full sized bed on the bottom and single on top (3 people).
 The second bathroom is accessible through bedroom 2 as well as the common area.

-This is also information for the other listing
+This is also information for another listing

 Bedroom 3 has a twin sized bed with a roll away twin bed underneath it (2 people total).